nextcloud/documentation/developer_manual/digging_deeper/groupware/calendar_provider.rst

 The calendar object class
 -------------------------

-There need to be a class that represents a single entry in a calendar.
-The naming of said class can be arbitrary, it must however implement the interfaces ``\Sabre\CalDAV\ICalendarObject`` and ``\Sabre\CalDAV\IACL``.
+There needs to be a class that represents a single entry in a calendar.
+The naming of said class is arbitrary, it must however implement the interfaces ``\Sabre\CalDAV\ICalendarObject`` and ``\Sabre\CalDAV\IACL``.
 The basic structure looks like this:

 .. code-block:: php